 Evan Shelhamer

-I am a senior research scientist at DeepMind in San Francisco.
+I also work as a senior research scientist at Google DeepMind.

 I believe in DIY science and open tooling for research and engineering.